JohnGUnderwood/atlas-hybrid-search/README.md

 If you opt not to use the sample data you will need to modify the variables in [`pages/index.js`](pages/index.js#L16) to work with your schema.

-You will also need to make sure that the `searchCollection`, `searchIndex`, and `vectorIndex` schema variables are set appropriately.
+You will also need to make sure that the `MDB_SEARCHIDX`, and `MDB_VECTORIDX` schema variables are set appropriately.
 These variables are used when running searches and for hybrid search to join vector results with text search results.
-For example here: [Reciprocal Rank Fusion](components/rrf.js#L99).

 ## Create search indexes
 You must have created your `.env` by copying and renaming the `example.env` provided as the `create-search-indexes.mjs` script uses these values.
 If you are not using the `sample_mflix.embedded_movies` data then you must modify the search index definitions in the script to match your schema.